What is Accord Mortgages?

 Can overpay up to a maximum of 10%

-Income multiples of up to 5 times if salary is more than £60,000 per year
+Income multiples of up to 5.5 times if the salary is more than £70,000 per year

 | Only access through an intermediary

 Does not accept CCJs or bankruptcy within the past 6 years

 Does not offer 95% LTV mortgages for buyers purchasing new-build flats

 What types of mortgages does Accord Mortgages offer?

 As you might expect, Accord Mortgages offers both fixed rate and variable rate mortgages in its range of products, which covers both residential and buy-to-let properties as well as catering for those who may wish to let to buy.
 It offers new mortgages for first-time buyers or movers, as well as remortgage deals.
 There is also a facility for existing customers to take out additional borrowing, perhaps to fund home improvements or to cover other large expenses.